Predictive Analytics 101

 - What is likely to happen – Predictive Analytics

 - Guided actions and steps – Machine Learning, AI and Cognitive Learning

 All of these need data.
 Data is the new raw material.
 Cloud is the new pipeline.
 Machine Learning is the new refinery.
 Digital use cases is the new experience frontier.

 The Next Frontier for Business

 Having data or collecting data is not valuable.
 Using data is.
 Analytical insights powered by ML, Deep Learning, AI are changing customer expectations and corporate strategy.

-A decade ago, GE was in the mode of “the product breaks, we fix it,” Today, GE has >$100 billion in revenue tied to data-driven SLA contracts, whereby it gets paid based on a product being in service — a power plant turbine, a jet engine, a locomotive.
+A decade ago, GE was in the mode of “the product breaks, we fix it,” Today, GE has >$100 billion in revenue tied to data-driven SLA asset maintenance contracts, whereby it gets paid based on a product being in service — a power plant turbine, a jet engine, a locomotive.
 “Power by the Hour” leasing model means the maintenance costs and service outages are GE’s headaches not clients.
 GE needs predictive analytics to help meet SLAs, avoid downtime, predict safety issues, and make those contracts profitable.

 It’s a new world with new rules around man+machine interactions.
 Once-a-day sensor readings are moving to real-time rule based or machine learning platforms.
 Consumer facing interactions are evolving from… “How companies find customers” to “how customers find companies today”.
 Strategies are shifting from….
 Serving customers with “with silo’d channels were enough” to now “seamlessly integrating multi-channels, screens, devices.”
 Demographic segmentation is evolving from simple behavior segmentation to complex 1:1 predictive personalization.

 I believe that we are on the cusp of a multi-year predictive analytics revolution that will transform everything.
 However, change will be slower than people think as legacy systems have to replaced; it’s impact greater than people envision in the long run.
 Analytics and AI will be highly disruptive to some industries, affecting not only revenue and cost structure but also shaking up the core business and operating models.
 The scope of predictive analytics is also expanding considerably as human behavior is modeled and expressed mathematically.